javalce/eslint-config/README.md

 pnpm add --save-dev typescript
 ```

+By default, it will automatically load the typescript config and the configuration will look for a `tsconfig.json` file in the root of your project.

-Then, update your ESLint configuration file to enable the TypeScript config:
+If you want, you can enable explicitly the TypeScript config:

 ```js
 import { defineConfig } from '@javalce/eslint-config';